haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s3.md

 *   **No Needs Statement (Correctness Check):** If no needs are present under a specific cateogry, the file MUST use the exact phrase "Child or young person has no identified special educational needs in this area".

 ### Need and provision categorisiton
 *   Each need should appear under only one category.
-A specific need appearing under more that one cateogry is a MAJOR error.
+A specific need appearing under more that one cateogry is a STANDARD error.

 **Social care provision classification**
-*   **Relevance to SEN (MAJOR):** The social care needs described MUST relate to the child's SEN or disability.
+*   **Relevance to SEN (STANDARD):** The social care needs described MUST relate to the child's SEN or disability.
-*   **H1/H2 Classification (MAJOR):** Check if the provision seems correctly placed.
+*   **H1/H2 Classification (STANDARD):** Check if the provision seems correctly placed.
 For example, 'help with personal care at home' belongs in H1.
 'Referral for family support' might belong in H2.
-Misclassification is a **MAJOR** error.
+Misclassification is a **STANDARD** error.
 [H1 includes social care provision that is made under the Chronically Sick and Disabled Persons Act 1970.
 This includes services like:
 - Practical assistance in the home (e.g., help with personal care).
 - Provision of, or assistance with, recreational and educational facilities.